aliensurge/test-env/nginx_POC.md

 ## Objective

 Demonstrate NGINX use cases simulating the role of an edge reverse proxy in Uptycs Cloud environment.
-This includes TLS termination, HTTP/S routing, load balancing, basic authentication, caching, and rate limiting.
+This includes support for HTTP/S routing, load balancing, basic authentication, caching, and rate limiting.

 ---